 For example, you can apply an ops file between

 but do not apply

-After Cloud Foundry is configured to be compatible with BBR, it can be backed up and restored.
+After you have configured Cloud Foundry to be compatible with BBR, you can back up and restore Cloud Foundry.

-At minimum, run the pre-backup check against your Cloud Foundry deployment.
-Follow the first two steps of Back Up a BOSH Deployment.
-This lists the scripts that run during a backup and the order that they are applied in.Create a pull request or raise an issue on the source for this page in GitHub
+At minimum, run the pre-backup check against your Cloud Foundry deployment by following the first two steps of the Back Up a BOSH Deployment section of Backing Up with BOSH Backup.
+This lists the scripts that run during a backup and the order in which they are applied.Create a pull request or raise an issue on the source for this page in GitHub